HOS Graduate Certificate

 The HOS graduate certificate program is open to Princeton University Ph.D. students from any department who are not enrolled in the Program in History of Science.
 Students must be currently enrolled to be eligible.
 Master’s students are not eligible to participate, nor are Ph.D. students in the Program in History of Science.
 Students who are interested in pursuing the HOS certificate are encouraged to meet with the History of Science Director of Graduate Studies to discuss their plans before registering.
-Students register by submitting a form to the Graduate Program Assistant.
-Students must register by the end of their fourth year of enrollment.

 Students must complete HOS 595: Introduction to the Historiography of Science, which is normally offered every spring, as well as two other history of science graduate courses or courses with history of science content, as determined by the Director of Graduate Studies for the Program in History of Science.
 Please note: courses taken for the History of Science Interdepartmental Graduate Certificate Program cannot be audited.

-Students pursing the certificate program engage in relevant research that is presented and discussed in the History of Science Program Seminar.
+Students in the certificate program engage in relevant research that is presented and discussed in the History of Science Program Seminar.
 Students pursuing the certificate are expected to regularly attend and participate in the Program Seminar for at least two full semesters.
 The Program Seminar serves to foster scholarly community among the faculty, students, and visiting fellows of the Program.
 We meet each week that classes are in session for a ninety-minute seminar, typically to discuss a pre-circulated work-in-progress; the format of our reading varies but has included draft dissertation chapters, drafts of articles, dissertation prospectuses, book proposals, and grant proposals.
 A member of the community offers a formal commentary on the pre-circulated material and then the floor is open for wider discussion.
 The hours invested in two full semesters of Program Seminar, which include weekly reading and participation, are comparable to an additional semester-length course.